Blog

 Empowering Clients Through Shared Experience

-Bowman noted that LigoLab’s support model differs from what she experienced with other LIS software vendors.
+Bowman noted that LigoLab’s LIS model for support differs from what she experienced with other LIS software vendors.

 “This platform promotes customer learning.
 We empower labs to understand how to build rules, validate changes, and explore features safely in a training environment.
 It’s not just support - it’s education,” she said.

-Harris agreed, noting that the ultimate reward is finding solutions for customers that help them succeed.
+Harris agreed, noting that the ultimate reward is finding medical laboratory solutions for customers that help them succeed.

 “It’s satisfying to parse through a complex issue and arrive at a solution that meets the lab’s unique needs.
 It helps everyone grow,” he said.